Jews: War and persecution

 The Roman Emperor Nero sends Vespasian with an army to destroy the Jews, 69 CE.

-The Jewish people and Judaism have experienced various persecutions throughout Jewish history.
+The Jewish people and Judaism have experienced various persecutions throughout their history.
 During Late Antiquity and the Early Middle Ages, the Roman Empire (in its later phases known as the Byzantine Empire) repeatedly repressed the Jewish population, first by ejecting them from their homelands during the pagan Roman era and later by officially establishing them as second-class citizens during the Christian Roman era.

 According to James Carroll, "Jews accounted for 10% of the total population of the Roman Empire.
 By that ratio, if other factors had not intervened, there would be 200 million Jews in the world today, instead of something like 13 million."

 Later in medieval Western Europe, further persecutions of Jews by Christians occurred, notably during the Crusades—when Jews all over Germany were massacred—and in a series of expulsions from the Kingdom of England, Germany, and France.
 Then there occurred the largest expulsion of all, when Spain and Portugal, after the Reconquista (the Catholic Reconquest of the Iberian Peninsula), expelled both unbaptized Sephardic Jews and the ruling Muslim Moors.

 In the Papal States, which existed until 1870, Jews were required to live only in specified neighborhoods called ghettos.

 World War I poster showing a soldier cutting the bonds from a Jewish man, who says, "You have cut my bonds and set me free—now let me help you set others free!"

 Islam and Judaism have a complex relationship.
 Traditionally Jews and Christians living in Muslim lands, known as dhimmis, were allowed to practice their religions and administer their internal affairs, but they were subject to certain conditions.
 They had to pay the jizya (a per capita tax imposed on free adult non-Muslim males) to the Islamic state.
 Dhimmis had an inferior status under Islamic rule.
 They had several social and legal disabilities such as prohibitions against bearing arms or giving testimony in courts in cases involving Muslims.
 Many of the disabilities were highly symbolic.
 The one described by Bernard Lewis as "most degrading" was the requirement of distinctive clothing, not found in the Quran or hadith but invented in early medieval Baghdad; its enforcement was highly erratic.
 On the other hand, Jews rarely faced martyrdom or exile, or forced compulsion to change their religion, and they were mostly free in their choice of residence and profession.